FreeCAD/DevelopersHandbook/designguide/naming.md

 - For concepts already used within FreeCAD, use the same wording so those concepts remain consistent wherever possible.

+- Write numbers in arabic numerals (0, 1, 2,...) not spelled out (one, two)

+- If a text is valid for one or multiple actions use always plural, e.g. "Creates holes based on the selected profiles" not "Creates hole(s) based on the selected profile(s)"

 Efforts should be made to conserve space within the UI in order to prevent elements from needing to be resized from workbench-to-workbench or dialog-to-dialog.
 Word choices should be reviewed before merging a pull-request with text elements in the GUI.

 ### UI Text Style